Peakboard/peakboard.github.io/content/_data_sources/Extension/en-Tableau.md

 redirect_from:
 ---

+The challenge when integrating Tableau into your application is the authentication.
-To connect to Tableau, a token is generated in the Peakboard Designer using a [Peakboard extension](https://help.peakboard.com/data_sources/Extension/de-Extension.html).
-The desired Tableau dashboard is then integrated into your application via [script](https://help.peakboard.com/scripting/de-script-engine.html) using an [HTML code control](https://help.peakboard.com/controls/Extended/de-html-code.html).
+To connect to Tableau, a token is required with which the Peakboard Designer can then access the various dashboards.
+This token is generated in the Peakboard Designer with the help of a [Peakboard Extension](/data_sources/Extension/en-Extension.html).
+The desired Tableau dashboard is then integrated into your application via [script](/scripting/en-script-engine.html) using an [HTML code control](/controls/Extended/en-html-code.html).

 ## Preparations in Tableau